Hideaki is the CEO and founder of STILL. He is also a director for many of the STILL 100 companies.

-Paul is the lead for Business Acquisition & Growth at Still.
+Paul is the general manager at STILL.
 He is responsible for the Still 100 programme growth which will see Still acquire, start or support 100 companies, projects or non-profit activities in New Zealand over the next decade.
 Paul’s role is to both source and nurture companies and projects through investing time, resources and capital into helping them reach their potential.

 Paul brings a variety of skills to Still with experience as a Director, Chairman and Chief Executive Officer with a demonstrated history of acquiring, building and leading fast growth technology and service companies to global markets.
 In his spare time Paul has a slight (unhealthy) obsession with golf, so if you are a keen golfer and keen for a round get in touch with him!

-Nat Cheshire is the Director of Cheshire Architects.
-Cheshire engages in a huge breadth of types and scales, operating across fields of luxury and austerity, newness and age, roughness and refinement.
+Nat Cheshire is an advisor to STILL.
+He is the Director of Cheshire Architects, engaged in a huge breadth of types and scales, operating across fields of luxury and austerity, newness and age, roughness and refinement.
 Leading the entire design effort, from development strategy and architecture to branding and product design, Nat moves daily from apron buttons to web design to light fittings to riverside cabins to basement cocktail dens to luxury retreats to the creation and transformation of huge chunks of the city.

 Amongst this work, Nat has built much of Britomart – an organic development covering nine inner-city blocks – and created and continually evolved the four-hectare City Works Depot.
 Nat’s work has been awarded eight Best Award gold pins in four years, is twice the winner of Metro’s designer of the year, HOME’s home of the year and twice its product of the year.
 His work is regularly published in global editions like Monocle, Wallpaper, Dezeen and Dwell.
 He seeks the extraordinary rather than the perfect in the pursuit of a new architecture and a new city.

-Angela’s an accountant by qualification, and a recruiter by nature.
+Angela is CEO at Consult Recruitment.
+She is an accountant by qualification and a recruiter by nature.
 Which is to say, she can whip up a pivot table with her eyes closed, whilst holding three conversations simultaneously.
 She started Consult at her kitchen table with a toddler in tow waaay back in 2009.

 To Angela, whether someone is a ‘candidate’ or a ‘client’ (two words she’s on a crusade to ban) is irrelevant.
 She’s all about the people, and frankly couldn’t care less whether they have a fancy title and the corner office, or they’re just starting out.